-A spectrum of early modernists from Scottish universities convene up to twice a year at different host institutions.
+This convenes up to twice a year at different host institutions.
 It proved to be a big learning curve.

-Maley suggested that there may well be, and explained that while England imported European wines and consumer goods, one noticeable absentee was European books.
+Maley suggested that there may well be, and explained that while England imported European wines and consumer goods, one noticeable absentee at this time was European books.

 There were many lessons to be learnt from the experiences and the thinkers of continental Europe, he said, to whom only a few had the sources and the learning to make it viable.

 Evidently, this year is not just about the writing of a dissertation, but participating in a broader picture.
 Equally, it’s great to be networking, given the already identifiable pangs of isolation this year’s programme is set to bring.